kennuuss/kegelcises/README.md

 ## 🏗️ Development Status

 **Kegelcises** is currently in the **development phase**.
-The current version is a **prototype**, and we’re actively refining features and incorporating feedback to make it even better.
+The current version is a **prototype**, and i am actively refining features and incorporating feedback to make it even better.
 Stay tuned for updates and new functionalities!

 ---